-- A Special RCC was triggered to respond to the change in risk profile of the business in light of the change in operating structure as a result of the proposal in May 2022 to expand the Company's outsourcing relationship with Accenture.
-This was followed by Board discussions and updates, and final Board approval for the transaction in June 2022.
-The PRA and FCA were notified of this transaction. - AIG Life changed the management of the majority of its assets from AAMEL to BlackRock; this transaction underwent Investment Committee and RCC discussion and was approved by the AIG Life Board.
-The PRA was notified of this transaction. - The Ancillary Own Funds approval for two letters of credit provided by Barclays expired on 1 January 2023.
-During 2022, Ancillary Own Funds approval was received for a Santander letter of credit which replaced the Barclays letter of credit on January 1 2023.
-The PRA was notified of this transaction. - An ORSA was also produced for Year End 2022, reflecting the multi-year budget and stress scenarios, and approved by the AIG Life UK Board in December 2022 as part of the business-as-usual ORSA process. - A robust governance framework has been maintained, with regular updates shared with the Board of Directors on the firm's solvency position and the broader operating environment. - Regular communications are in place with stakeholders, including our staff, policyholders, shareholder, Board of Directors, and regulators.
+- On 2 August 2023 AIG Inc. announced during its Q2 Earnings Call, that, after review, AIG retained advisers to analyse strategic alternatives for the disposition of the UK Life business that is part of Corebridge.
+This resulted in the production of an Interim ORSA report that was approved by the UK Life Board in September 2023. - An ORSA was also produced for Year End 2023, reflecting the multi-year budget and stress scenarios, and approved by the AIG Life UK Board in December 2023 as part of the business-as-usual ORSA process. - A robust governance framework has been maintained, with regular updates shared with the Board of Directors on the firm's solvency position and the broader operating environment. - Regular communications are in place with stakeholders, including our staff, policyholders, shareholder, Board of Directors, and regulators.
 These communications serve to update stakeholders on the Company's position and to help manage people, reputational, brand, and regulatory risks.